 We can still believe in ourselves and believe in the country.
 We can still be positive about the future because so many of us are looking out for each other regardless of politics.

 This week, I was at a house in Grand Prairie where a company had remodeled the bathroom for a couple who met in the Army.
 The husband was injured while he was deployed and also, like some of us, dealt with a traumatic brain injury.
+The volunteers were happy to help; the veterans are glad people are still thinking of them so long after the wars.

 Then I adjourned to the QT at Bush Turnpike and I-20.
-There, a gentleman was going from gas pump to gas pump offering his exciting jazz album [with elements of John Coltrane and Miles Davis, he pointed out] for just three dollars.
+There, a gentleman was going from gas pump to gas pump offering his exciting jazz album [with elements of John Coltrane and Miles Davis, he assured me] for just three dollars.
 I didn’t buy one, but a man doesn’t cut an album and pitch himself to people filling their gas tank unless he believes in his future.

 I understand why some of us are excited; I understand why some of us are concerned.
 But instead of mourning, we can focus on the positive we still have in our lives.